 (June 22, 2012 - July 31, 2016)

-Ron Miles is currently a Partner with Miles, Daroux, Zimmer & Associates, a law office established in 1995.
+Ron Miles is currently a Partner with Miles, Zimmer & Associates, a law office established in 1995.
 His extensive involvement in the community includes two terms as a Councilor for the City of Cranbrook, former Chair of the Cranbrook and District Hospital, and past-President of the Kinsmen Club of Cranbrook.
-He has volunteered numerous hours as a Coach for the Cranbrook Minor Hockey and Cranbrook Youth Soccer Associations in addition to being a founding board member of the Cranbrook Minor Lacrosse Association.
+He has volunteered numerous hours as a Coach for the Cranbrook Minor Hockey and Cranbrook Youth Soccer Associations and the Cranbrook Minor Lacrosse Association.

-He is also a Director for Columbia Basin Trust (CBT), where he sits on the audit committee, and is one of the two CBT appointees as a Director of Columbia Power.
+He is also a past Director for Columbia Basin Trust and Columbia Power Corporation.
 Mr. Miles holds bachelor degrees in both Commerce and Law and has extensive experience with the review and scrutiny of financial statements associated with his law practice.

 A professional REALTOR® from 1981 until 1984, Deborah completed an MBA at UBC in 1988 and then joined the Real Estate Division at UBC`s Sauder School of Business where she led a number of significant industry initiatives at the local, provincial, national and international level.
 As Assistant Dean, Deborah was responsible for revitalizing a number of Faculty units including Executive Education, Career and Placement Services, Alumni Relations and Faculty Communications.
 In 2002, she took on the role of Executive Director of the new campus at UBC Robson Square, in downtown Vancouver ending 18 years with UBC in 2004.
 She went on to spend two years in Singapore as Registrar and Director of Student Services for an international on-line university.
 Since returning to Canada, she has provided consulting services for the real estate industry including work with the Real Estate Council of British Columbia and now works for the British Columbia Real Estate Association as Director of Special Projects.